aws-samples/aws-multi-region-bc-dr-workshop/lab-5-loadtest/README.md

 AB will only send a single POST request once every 2s to our endpoint so we will preface it with the linux command **[watch](https://linux.die.net/man/1/watch)**.
 The use of Watch is helpful here - as it will execute the AB command repeatedly until we instruct it to stop, keeping things simple for the purposes of testing.

-Taking this into account, lets make sure we understand what the full command is doing:
+Taking this into account, let's make sure we understand what the full command is doing:

 Example -<br>
 ```